The Pietist Schoolman Podcast

 The first, twelve-episode season wrapped up last August.
 It extended and expanded the conversation that began with our book, The Pietist Vision of Christian Higher Education.

 In early 2016 a second season featured Mark Pattie and I are thinking aloud through the writing of our new book, since retitled The Pietist Option: Hope for the Renewal of Christianity.
 (From InterVarsity Press, it should be out by the end of the year.)

 In collaboration with several talented colleagues, I’ve produced several other podcast and webisode series for Bethel University that can be found on iTunes U and YouTube:

-Produced in spring 2015 with frequent collaborator Sam Mulberry as a weekly series of webisodes for the Bethel University Department of History, Past & Presence is incorporated into our hybrid Intro to History course.
+Produced with Sam in spring 2015 as a weekly series of webisodes for the Bethel University Department of History, Past & Presence is incorporated into our hybrid Intro to History course.
 Each episode featured a faculty conversation about a topic in the course, an interview with a professor or alum, and ads for courses and programs.
 I “hosted” each episode from a historic location in and around the Twin Cities.
 Learn more and find episode summaries here.

 A series of eleven hour-long podcasts that I produced in Fall 2008 for my upper-level Modern Europe survey.
 Each replaced a Monday or Friday lecture, effectively giving my students long weekends almost the entire semester.
 Not surprisingly, students loved this.